Deadline: 22 April 2025

 The Stinging Fly: Climate Crisis Focus in Issue 53

-Fiction and poetry engaging with the ‘climate’ theme will be welcomed through their usual Submittable portal, which will open from May 1 to May 15, 2025.
-The link to the submission form will be available on their main submission guidelines page during that two-week period.
+Climate-themed fiction and poetry will be welcomed through the the Stinging Fly’s Submittable portal from May 1 to May 15 2025.
+The link to the submission form will be made available on their main submission page during this two-week period.

 More Information here: